-Moreover, the court called the

-prevailing wage calculation "an arbitrary standard that had not previously been applied, and seemed inconsistent with other available information."
-It held that the officer did not have due regard for the overall criteria for approval of the LMIA and relied only on the EI data.
-The court held that the LMIA refusal was unreasonable, quashed the officer's decision and remitted the application back for another officer to reconsider.
+Moreover, the court called the prevailing wage calculation "an arbitrary standard that had not previously been applied, and seemed inconsistent with other available information."
+The court held that the officer did not have due regard for the overall criteria for approval of the LMIA and relied only on the EI data.
+The court held that the LMIA refusal was unreasonable, quashed the officer's decision, and remitted the application back for another officer to reconsider.

-Employers filing LMIA applications are familiar with the lack of uniformity in decision-making and the sometimes arbitrary and capricious way officers interpret regulations and guidelines.
+Employers filing LMIA applications are familiar with the lack of uniformity in decision making and sometimes arbitrary and capricious manner in which officers interpret regulations and guidelines.
 Employers must be prepared to justify wages based on labour market conditions for a specific position in their region, and with reference to their own workforce and that of their competitors.